CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 clean:
         make -C /lib/modules/$(shell uname -r)/build M=$(PWD) clean
 ```
-The generated kernel module is in `hello.ko`.
-You can use the following commands to load the module,
-list all modules, and remove the module.
-Also, you can use "`modinfo hello.ko`" to show information
-about a Linux Kernel module.
+&emsp; The generated kernel module is in `hello.ko`.
+You can use the following commands to load the module, list all modules, and remove the module.
+Also, you can use "`modinfo hello.ko`" to show information about a Linux Kernel module.
 ```
 $ sudo insmod hello.ko      (inserting a module)
 $ lsmod | grep hello        (list modules)
 $ sudo rmmod hello          (remove the module)
 $ dmesg                     (check the messages)
 ```
 **Task.** Please compile this simple kernel module on your VM, and run it on the VM.
-For this task, we will
-not use containers.
+For this task, we will not use containers.
 Please show your running results in the lab report.

 ### 3.2 Task 1.B: Implement a Simple Firewall Using Netfilter